kevinburke/go.uuid/README.md

 * Version 3, based on MD5 hashing (RFC 4122)
 * Version 4, based on random numbers (RFC 4122)
 * Version 5, based on SHA-1 hashing (RFC 4122)

+The most common UUID used today is v4, which provides a random sequence of 16 bytes.

 ## Installation